 How Do Businesses Measure Social Media Success?

-Run a Google search for “how to measure social media success” and you’ll find a slew of articles offering easy, bulleted solutions: 4 Ways to Measure Social Media Success; 7 Essential Equations; 4 Simple Steps; 5 Uncommon Ways; 3 Key Metrics—the list goes on.
-Despite what these authors would have you believe, quantifying the impact of your social media efforts is an ambiguous, imperfect and difficult process for today’s businesses.
+Run a Google search for “how to measure social media success” and you’ll find a slew of articles offering easy, bulleted solutions.
+Despite what those authors would have you believe, quantifying the impact of your social media efforts is an ambiguous, imperfect and difficult process for today’s businesses.
 Any free app or “quick fix” recommended online is likely to offer a superficial look at social media performance, not the deep breakdown that many companies crave.

 But what do these numbers mean?
 How does your Facebook traffic correlate with sales?
 With revenue?
 Are companies really devoting resources to an activity that has few concrete effects on business success?
 Aren’t CFOs going mad over this?
 Let’s look at these issues from the top, with ROI.